godatadriven/dbt-bouncer/README.md

 1. Generate a `manifest.json` by running `dbt parse`.
 1. Create a `dbt-bouncer.yml` config file, details [here](#config-file).
 1. Run `dbt-bouncer` to validate that your conventions are being maintained.
-You can use GitHub Actions, Docker or a `.pex` file to run `dbt-bouncer`.
+You can use GitHub Actions, Docker, a `.pex` file or python to run `dbt-bouncer`.

 ## GitHub Actions